GeovaneJefferson/timemachine/README.md

 * White = Normal color, automatically backup is ON and your backup device is connected and mounted.
 * Blue = Time Machine is current backing your files, after is done, it will changes to White color.
 * Red = If automatically backup is ON but your backup device is disconnected or not mounted, you will see a Red system tray icon.
-  - Red system tray icon can also means that Time Machine had some problem to back up.
-Open Time Machine and read the report about it.
+  - Red system tray icon can also mean that Time Machine had some problem to back up.
+Open Time Machine main window and read the report about it.

 ## Requirements
 * pyside6